 Welcome to the second part of our “How to write a business plan for your small business” series.
 In the first part, we discussed how to prepare for business plan writing.
-Part 2 is entirely focused on the writing of your business plan.
+Part 2 is entirely focused on the writing of the business plan.

 For instance, if you want to start a bakery, your description may sound something like:

-“Jon Doe/Jane Doe’s bakery is a small and city-based business concentrated on selling nothing but a quality and fresh pastry in a relaxed ambient.
+“Jon Doe/Jane Doe’s bakery is a small and city-based business concentrated on selling nothing but quality and fresh pastry in a relaxed ambient.
 Jon Doe/Jane Doe’s bakery sits near the town’s college and its main goal is to provide a delicious pastry and relaxed ambient for students, teachers, and employees where they can socialize and relax between work and studying.
 By concentrating on delicious food, good location, and relaxed ambient, Jon Doe/Jane Doe’s bakery will differentiate itself from the competition.”

 In the market analysis section, you need to cover your target market.
-You will need to answer some questions about your target market for example, who are your target customers?
+You will need to answer some questions about your target market.
+For example, who are your target customers?
 What are their needs?
 Their wishes?
 Are they of a certain age?
 Where do they live?

 Make sure that you have a competitive analysis included in your business plan too.
 This is research that tells your investors who are your competitors and their position in the marketplace.
 Your competitors have their strengths and weaknesses and you should outline both of them in your competitive analysis.

 It’s a highly important section of your business plan.
 It tells your investors how your small business will capture a share of the market by taking advantage of the competitor’s weaknesses.